hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

 Create new login or GitBash shell.

-Creation:

 * `.bashrc` is read when an interactive, non-login, shell is created
 * `.bash_profile` is also read when a login shell is created
 * Keep distinction in mind when running applications that spawn new shells e.g. `mpiexec.hydra`.

-Other shells have their own equivalents (e.g. `.profile`).

 Exit codes
 ----------